PIQuIL/QuCumber/docs/installation.rst

-After the Anaconda installation, follow specific instructions on https://pytorch.org/get-started/locally/ to get the correct installation command for PyTorch, which is CUDA/Python version dependent.
+After the Anaconda installation, follow specific instructions on https://pytorch.org/get-started/locally/ to get the correct installation command for PyTorch, which is CUDA version dependent.
 For example, if your system does not have a GPU card, you will need the CPU version::

     conda install pytorch torchvision cpuonly -c pytorch